Tandysony/blog/_posts/2018-03-26-write-faster-python-code.md

 tags: [Python]
 ---

-After I stepped into Python world, often had I been told that `Python is slow, especially the Django Framework.` The first question bump into my mind is `Slow?
+After I stepped into the Python world, very often had I been told that `Python is slow, especially the Django Framework.` At that very moment, the first question bumped into my mind is `Slow?
 In terms of what?` If we are talking about _learning a new language_ and _prototyping_, this is definitely NOT true.
-Python is easy to use and fun to use, and can be used to [do almost anything you want](https://www.python.org/about/apps/): website development, web scraping, data science, machine learning, desktop apps/games, etc. There are tons of well-maintained third-party libraries and packages at your disposal, to speed up your development process.
+Python is easy to learn and fun to use.
+It can be used to [do almost anything you want](https://www.python.org/about/apps/): website development, web scraping, data science, machine learning, desktop apps/games, etc. There are tons of well-maintained third-party libraries and packages at your disposal, to speed up your development process.

 Back to the topic, is Python really that slow?
-You might be writing slow Python code.
+Please look at your own code first: You might have written slow Python code.
 The following are some tips on how much time you would save if writing pythonic code the right way.

 > NOTE: All the following code snippets are running with Python 3.6 and Jupyter Notebook, on a 2011 13-inch MacBook Pro (2.3G Core i5, 8G 1333MHz DDR3, and macOS High Sierra).